knetikmedia/knetikcloud-ruby-client/docs/SocialGoogleApi.md

 Method | HTTP request | Description
 ------------- | ------------- | -------------
-[**link_accounts1**](SocialGoogleApi.md#link_accounts1) | **POST** /social/google/users | Link facebook account
+[**link_accounts1**](SocialGoogleApi.md#link_accounts1) | **POST** /social/google/users | Link google account

 # **link_accounts1**
 > link_accounts1(opts)

-Link facebook account
+Link google account

-Links the current user account to a facebook account, using the acccess token from facebook.
+Links the current user account to a google account, using the acccess token from google.
 Can also be used to update the access token after it has expired.

 ### Example
 ```ruby